multilayer-io/airflow-kubernetes/README.md

 Simple Apache Airflow solution using [Kubernetes Executor][1].There are many repositories to a deployment solution with custom helm charts, but in this repo I am only going to use a few yaml files.

-I am going to guide you trough all the steps to get it running on the top three cloud providers:
+I am going to guide you trough all the steps to get it running on Google Cloud Platform (GCP).

-- GCP
-- AWS (coming soon)
-- AKS (coming soon)

-Note: This repository does not contain any information about setting up a Kubernetes cluster, and a MySQL or PostgreSQL database.
-We are using PostgreSQL but you can easily switch it to MySQL.
+Note: This repository does not contain any information about setting up a Kubernetes cluster (GKE), and a MySQL or PostgreSQL database.

 ## prerequisite

+- [Kubernetes cluster][2]: use preemptible instance to reduce costs.
+Build a cluster with at least 2 vCPU and 4GB RAM in total.
-- Kubernetes cluster
+- [Kubectl][6]
-- MySQL or PostgreSQL database
+- [MySQL or PostgreSQL database][3]
+- [Bucket to store logs][4]
 - Container registry

 ## Let's get started

-- Clone this repository
-- Build your docker image
+- Build and push your Airflow docker image
 - Create a Kubernetes ConfigMap to store all the environment variables
-- Start Airflow scheduler and webserver
+- Deploy Airflow scheduler and webserver

-Note: the current content is generic, it should work in any kubernetes cluster.
-I will soon add the log configuration which will be cloud provider specific.
+- Connect to Airflow's webserver UI

 ### Build your docker image

 Notice that in this example the dags are part of the docker images, therefore you will have to re-deploy your deployment/pods during DAG updates.

-Create your own container registry:
+Push your image to Google's container registry:

-- [Google container registry][2]
+- [Google container registry instructions][5]

-- [Amazon container registry][3]
-- [Microsoft container registry][4]
+In my case, I am pushing to the european container registry `eu.gcr.io`:

 ```
-docker build -t your-registry/airflow .
+docker build -t eu.gcr.io/GCP_PROJECT_ID/airflow:latest .
-docker push your-registry/airflow
+docker push eu.gcr.io/GCP_PROJECT_ID/airflow:latest
 ```

-Note: if you want to reduce build time everytime you update your dags, I recommend that you split your docker file into two images, using the base image as source of the second image (do it later keep going!).

 ### Create a Kubernetes ConfigMap to store all the environment variables